-DEATH VALLEY - LANDSCAPE PHOTOGRAPHY AT ITS BEST - MARCH 18-21, 2019 - FULL MOON - MARCH EQUINOX
+DEATH VALLEY - LANDSCAPE PHOTOGRAPHY AT ITS BEST - MARCH 18-21, 2019 - SOLD OUT.
+WAITING SPACE

 In Death Valley, you can find colorful land forms, snow-covered peaks, beautiful sand dunes, amazing canyons, and some of the best photo opportunities in the world.
 We will photograph places such as Ubehebe Crater, Badwater, Artist Point, Dante's View, the Race Track (conditions allowing), and Rhyolite known as The Queen City of Death Valley.
 This workshop is open to of all levels of photography, using 35 mm to large format, film and/or digital.

 We will be photography the full moon rise/set during the March equinox!
 March is also wildflower season!

 Your instructor, Keith Skelton, has over 30 years of experience as a educator and as a professional photographer.
 Keith is a graduate of Brooks Institute of Photography.

 He has led over 10 workshops to Death Valley!